johnwcowan/r7rs-work/SimplePosixCowan.md

 ## Interfaces

-WG2 voted to provide a Posix package, but rejected a "full Posix" package that would provide all 1191 interfaces from POSIX.1-2008.
-What is proposed here is based directly on the Posix bindings for Lua, which are modern and thorough without being insanely comprehensive.
+WG2 voted to provide a Posix package, but rejected a "full Posix" package that would provide all 81 headers, 1191 interfaces, and 51 data types from POSIX.1-2008.
+What is proposed here is based directly on the Posix bindings for Lua, which are modern and thorough (28 headers, 159 interfaces, and 11 data types) without being insanely comprehensive.

 Headers and functions: